 Best for someone who doesn’t want to pay an annual fee: Bank of America Cash Rewards card

-For someone who spends a moderate amount on groceries and has the funds to pay a $95 annual fee, the Blue Cash Preferred card is the better all-around card for gas and grocery purchases.
+For someone who spends a moderate amount on groceries and has the funds to pay the $95 annual fee (waived for the first year), the Blue Cash Preferred card is the better all-around card for gas and grocery purchases.
 However, if you’re looking to earn bonus cash back on unique bonus categories, the Bank of America Cash Rewards card’s customizable rewards could be a great option for you.